DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/zoom-and-pan.md

 ### Viewport.DragBoxProps

-Describes properties passed to a component that renders the rectangle appearing when a user zooms a region with the mouse drag gesture.
+Describes properties passed to a component that renders the rectangle around the area a user zooms with the mouse drag gesture.

 Field | Type | Description
 ------|------|------------